 Those problems can include:

-Waste Water Recycling – it can often be far cheaper and quicker for industry to dump used waste water untreated and use new water, compared to treating waste water and re-using it.
+It can often be far cheaper and quicker for industry to dump used waste water untreated and use new water, compared to treating waste water and re-using it.

 Wikipedia.org outlines some of the problems with current sustainable water management solutions:

 [Some solutions are hugely inefficient, costly, expensive to run and generally environmentally sustainable nor economically viable – such as mega projects, construction of wastewater treatment plants, reducing groundwater overdrafting, and so on]

-- Strict water regulations can impose barriers on treating, re-using and recycling waste and grey water
+Strict water regulations can impose barriers on treating, re-using and recycling waste and grey water

 [Although there are advantages to waste water re-use] The disadvantages of wastewater re-use are it requires high knowledge, requires financial investments, requires high level of trust between industries, and requires modification of current operations both for direct reuse and treat-and-reuse.

 27. Downloads/642-progress-on-level-of-water-stress-2018.pdf, ‘Progress On Level Of Water Stress’ (from unwater.org)